Great Futures Start Here at the Boys & Girls Club!

 Cell phones are allowed at the club, but must be turned down so as not to distract others.
 Ringtones must be appropriate for a school environment.
 No profanity and no suggestive sayings.

 BGCM is a closed campus.
 This means you are never permitted to leave the club grounds unless you have an Early Release Contract that is current, or have a signed note from a parent or guardian.
-All Members need to have transportation home, unless they are students who are normally released as walkers and Club is being held at their school.
+All Members need to have transportation home, unless they are students who are normally released as walkers.
 Staff will call parental number on file if needed to verify situation.

 If a Member is sick, they are encouraged to stay home.
 Members must be fever free for 24 hours without the use of any fever reducing medicine prior to returning.
 Members who become ill or injured at the club should report it immediately.